digital-asset/daml/docs/source/app-dev/services.rst

 User management service
 =======================

-Use the **user management service** to manage the set of users on a participant node and their :ref:`access rights <authorization-claims>` to that node's Ledger API services.
+Use the **user management service** to manage the set of users on a participant node and their :ref:`access rights <authorization-claims>` to that node's Ledger API services and as the integration point for your organization's IAM (Identity and Access Management) framework.

 In contrast to parties, users are local to a participant node.
 The relation between a participant node's users and Daml parties is best understood by analogy to classical databases: